 Pictures especially start training your brain that this particular thing is important to you.
 Pinning photos of the particular goal you’re taking action on next to your list of action steps acts as a constant reminder of what you’re working towards.
 If you’re having trouble finding photos of your particular goal, you could also post words, quotes or song lyrics too but try to have at least one photo.
 You could go one step further and create a wallpaper for your computer or your phone with these photos so you’ve got additional motivation.

-If you’re using your phone for these lists, take photos of them and create an album of your lists and photos for your goals.
-Make this album the first thing you look at when you reach for your phone in the morning and the last thing you look at before you put your phone down for the night.
+If you’re using your phone for these lists, create an album of lists and photos for your goals.
+Make this album the first thing you look at when you reach for your phone in the morning.
 You can keep updating the photos of your lists in this album as you take each step and pop your done list in there too.

-That little acknowledgement signals to your brain that these action steps are a positive experience so you’ll start finding that taking action each day becomes easier and less stressful.
+That little acknowledgment signals to your brain that these action steps are a positive experience.
+You’ll start finding that taking action each day becomes easier and less stressful.
 If you need an extra push, and sometimes we all do, physical rewards can work too.
-I love stationery, so in those weeks I need some extra motivation, my reward will be allowing myself to buy that shiny new notebook at the end of the week only if I take action every day.
+I love stationery.
+So in those weeks, I need some extra motivation, my reward will be allowing myself to buy that shiny new notebook at the end of the week only if I take action every day.
 You could substitute that with anything, a new book, a new DVD, even watching a particular movie or TV episode on Netflix!
 You might have to experiment a little to find what works best for you but keep trying and once you do, keep doing it.

 If you start doing these 5 simple things and taking action every day.
 You’ll be amazed at the results you’ll start seeing.
 Consistency is the key.
 Rinse and repeat.
 Take a minute and really imagine the way that you’ll feel about yourself when you start actually achieving your New Year’s resolutions and crossing things off your bucket list.
 What are you waiting for?